The LAP Approach

 Lean-agile Procurement might be also useful for

-Please note: Lean-agile procurement is currently built for private contracts only.
+Please note: Lean-agile procurement is currently tested just in private sector.
 However, there are options feasible for public tendering too.

 If you're newby with Agile feel free to schedule an inspiring talk.